 The vehicle has special tires, low gear ratios, a locking differential, and other features that give it extra traction.
 These features add to the versatility of the vehicle but, they can also get you into dangerous situations.
 You must keep in mind that the vehicle is not a recreation vehicle, it is not an all terrain vehicle, and, it is definitely not meant for stunt driving or horsing around.
 It is a work vehicle, not a play vehicle.
 Children should not be allowed to operate the vehicle.
-Anyone who operates the vehicle should have a motor vehicle license.
+Anyone who operates the vehicle must be properly trained.